Back to Business! Launch Your New Business With 10% Off — Start Now

 The differences between the three are the tax treatment and degree of liability.

-This type of company is not recommended for foreign investors as it is discouraged by the BOI.
+This type of company is not recommended for foreign investors as it has few incentives from the BOI, whose goal is to encourage long-term growth and investment locally.

-Unregistered partnerships: Partners are fully liable for the responsibilities of the partnership.
+Ordinary Unregistered Partnerships: Partners are fully liable, as regular individuals would be.
+No limited liability protection.
 Personal tax on net profits is at rates of 5-35 percent.

-Registered partnerships: The partnership is a legal entity and, therefore, is separate and distinct from the partners.
-Tax is payable at the company rate of 20 percent.
+Ordinary Registered Partnerships: The partnership is a legal entity and, therefore, is separate and distinct from the partners.
+Tax is payable at the applicable corporate tax rate, typically 15%-20%.

-Limited partnerships: The liability of the partners is determined by the capital.
+Limited Partnerships: The liability of the partners is determined by the capital.
 This type of business must be registered.
-Tax is payable at the company rate of 20 percent.
+Tax is payable at the applicable corporate tax rate, typically 15%-20%.

 Branch and Representative Office